ministryofjustice/moj-frontend/docs/service-patterns/apply.md

 ## User needs

 The cross-government work to identify an ‘apply’ service pattern followed a user needs approach.
-Some of the user needs are low confidence.
-We’re looking for feedback to validate whether these should be accepted.

 ### User needs for applying

-#### Higher confidence:
+#### More common:

 - I need to be treated with respect, feel understood and not judged throughout the process.
 - I need the process to be suitable for my language and/or communication needs.